-The election for URPE Steering Committee is now open.
+The 2022 URPE Steering Committee Election is now open.
 All current members of URPE are eligible to participate.

 Kadir Has University